Displacement

 International migrants: Persons living in a country or area other than their country of birth.

-Refugees: Person who are outside their country of nationality or habitual residence, who cannot return due to a well-founded fear of being persecuted because of their race, religion, nationality, membership of a particular social group or political opinion.
-This number only accounts those who have been recognized as refugees or find themselves in refugee-like situations.
+Refugees: Persons who are outside their country of nationality or habitual residence, who cannot return due to a well-founded fear of being persecuted because of their race, religion, nationality, membership of a particular social group or political opinion.
+This number only accounts for those who have been recognized as refugees or find themselves in refugee-like situations.
 Data are presented in thousands.

 Asylum seeker: Persons whose application for asylum or refugee status is pending at any stage in the asylum procedure.
 If granted, persons are regarded as refugees.
 Data are presented in thousands.